keboola/sklik-extractor/README.md

 ### Report tables

 Each report creates two tables.
 One with metadata and one with actual stats by date.

+Metadata table named after the report has a primary key `id` (Column `id` is added to `displayColumns` automatically).

+Stats table is also named after the report with suffix `-stats` and has a primary key compounded from `id` and `date`.

-E.g. if you configure to download columns `id, name, clicks, impressions` from resource `campaigns` and call the report `campaigns`, you will get table `campaigns` with columns `id, name` and table `campaigns-stats` with columns `id, date, impressions, clicks`.
+E.g. if you configure to download columns `name, clicks, impressions` from resource `campaigns` and call the report `report1`, you will get table `report1` with columns `id, name` and table `report1-stats` with columns `id, date, impressions, clicks`.

 ## Development